May - September 2015

 Poetry Slam Contest

-The Mann Center, in partnership with Philly Youth Poetry Movement (PYPM), is pleased to announce Liberty: Unplugged!
-Poetry Slam.
-This citywide contest invites Philadelphia youth to explore the central Liberty: Unplugged! festival topics of human trafficking, voting rights and human rights on a local and global level.
-Participants will be featured on the festival’s digital platforms and the finalists will be invited to perform as part of the festival finale event at the Mann Center.
-The top three winners will be awarded cash prizes and ticket packages for a 2016 concert at the Mann.
+ty: Unplugged! festival topics of human trafficking, voting rights, and human rights on a local and global level.
+Participants were featured on the festival’s digital platforms and the finalists were invited to perform as part of the festival finale event at the Mann.
+The top three winners were awarded cash prizes and ticket packages for a 2016 concert at the Mann.

 Mural Student Artists: Mahalia Strickland, Audrey Jones, Kennedy Parks, Sharda Snead, Kamilah Gittens, Carnesha Walton, Nasreen Hughey-Mainor, Dimir Ramsey, Jessica Harron, Art Teacher